scroll to top

 While skills are frequently noted in conversations about education and workforce alignment, and in practical application for the masses, skills are technically a component of competencies.
 A full competency statement will include:

 • Knowledge: What do I know?
-Knowledge can be general but, in the context of competency, tends to be specific to a person’s field.
+Knowledge can be general but, in the context of competencies, tends to be specific to a person’s field.
 All accountants in the United States, for example, need some foundational knowledge about both the field of accounting and the applicable laws in this country.

 • Skills: What am I able to do?
 Skills include both technical skills and human, or durable, skills.
 Technical skills, such as coding in Python or knowing how to operate machinery, tend to be specific to a person’s field of study, job, or industry.
 Human, or durable, skills—as the name implies—apply across a wide range of fields.
 These include things like communication, problem-solving, and creativity.